baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - `fireLasers()` attempts to fire lasers at any enemy (if multiple enemies are within range, target is chosen based on previously set attack priority).
 - `fireLasers(entity)` can be used to fire lasers at a specific enemy (note that if you can not sense the enemy, you should blind-fire lasers by direction instead).
 - `fireLasers(direction)` can be used to blind-fire lasers at a specific direction.
 Note that `direction` must be string `'left'`, `'right'`, `'up'`, or `'down'`.
-- `willLasersHit()`, `willLasersHit(entity)` and `willLasersHit(direction)` return true if the corresponding `fireLasers` is possible.
-Note that `willLasersHit(direction)` does not indicate whether lasers will hit an enemy, only whether fireing lasers is possible.
-Also note that these will return true even if EMP has disabled your lasers.
-You will lose a turn if you attempt to fire lasers and it fails to fire (due to EMP, target out of range, target not sensed due to cloaking and lasers not blind-fired, etc.)
+- `willLasersHit()`, `willLasersHit(entity)` and `willLasersHit(direction)` return true if the corresponding `fireLasers` will hit an uncloaked enemy.
+Note that even if `willLasersHit(direction)` returns false, it is still possible to hit a cloaked enemy by blind-firing lasers in a directioni.
+- If you attempt to fire lasers and it fails to fire you will lose the turn (due to target out of range, target not sensed due to cloaking and lasers not blind-fired, etc.)

 | Weapon                 | Damage        | Range | Special effect | Special duration  |
 | -----------------------|:-------------:|:-----:|:--------------:|:-----------------:|